succinctlabs/sp1-helios/README.md

 Continuously generate proofs & keep light client updated with chain

-1. `cd ../script`
-2. Paste in the contract address in `.env` and fill out the rest of the parameters.
+1. Paste in the contract address in `.env` and fill out the rest of the parameters.
-3. `RUST_LOG=info cargo run --release --bin operator`
+2. `RUST_LOG=info cargo run --release --bin operator`

 ## Supported Networks
 Public light client RPCs are hard to come by - for convenience, here are some example values [courtesy of Nimbus](https://github.com/status-im/nimbus-eth2?tab=readme-ov-file#quickly-test-your-tooling-against-nimbus) (as of Aug 20, 2024)